|Telephone||01970 624 310|

 I was very impressed by your editing of our text.
 We had taken pains with it, yet every change you made was a clear improvement, and a kindness to the reader and our discipline.
 You made us look good.
 By taking the pain out of writing, you made me want to do more of it.
 Thank you for the skill and effort you invested!

-Siobhan Reilly, Encyclopedia of Family Studies, ed.
+Siobhan Reilly, contributor to The Wiley Blackwell Encyclopedia of Family Studies, ed.
 C. L. Shehan (Wiley Blackwell, 2016)